theko2fi/ansible-multipass-collection/README.md

 ## Usage

 It's preferable to use content in this collection using their Fully Qualified Collection Namespace (FQCN), for example `theko2fi.multipass.multipass_vm`.
-The sample playbook below will create a Multipass VM and test the connection to it.
+The sample playbook below will create a Multipass VM, add the VM to the inventory and test the connection to it.

 ```yaml
 ---